 This is why the liquidity ranges from medium to high because in general, it will take 1-3 business days for you to get your money back.

 But if you invest in Liquid Mutual Funds then you will get your money back instantly.

 Risk.
 Mutual Funds are subject to market risk, please read the offer document carefully before investing.

 There is a little bit of risk associated with Mutual Funds but as long as you do your research, you should be fine.

 And returns are medium.
 On average in the past returns have been between 7% to 14%.

-Now let’s take look what is a Liquid Mutual Fund.
-A Liquid Fund is a low-risk, medium-return Mutual Fund that does not invest in high-risk shares but in low-risk bonds or debt securities.
+Now let’s take look at what is a Liquid Mutual Fund.
+A Liquid Fund is a low-risk, medium-return Mutual Fund that does not invest in high-risk shares but low-risk bonds or debt securities.

-Till date, since the past 13 years it has lost money only on 2 days and hence it is not very risky.
+To date, for the past 13 years, it has lost money only in 2 days, and hence it is not very risky.